AOT-Technologies/forms-flow-ai/README.md

 The components of the system are:
 #### FormsFlow UI
 Browser-based React integration web UI
-Most of the day-to-day end-user and review tasks are performed from this application,  built specifically to act as a common UI combining forms, workflow and analytics functionality.
-The web-application is written as a [progressive](https://en.wikipedia.org/wiki/Progressive_web_application) app with potential for offline data-entry.
+Most of the day-to-day end-user and review tasks are performed from this application,  built specifically to act as a common UI combining forms, workflow, and analytics functionality.
+The web application is written as a [progressive](https://en.wikipedia.org/wiki/Progressive_web_application) app with the potential for offline data-entry.
 FormsFlow UI accesses the individual system component data through native API's using OIDC or SAML access tokens.

 #### Redash Admin UI
 The native admin interface to Redash (bundled and unchanged).
 Use this to build analytics dashboards.